-The Australian Sports Foundation (ASF) system has been recently modernised to facilitate a more streamlined access to donated funds and to provide access to services to assist sporting organisations to understand contemporary fundraising practices.
+The Australian Sports Foundation (ASF) system has been recently modernised to facilitate a more streamlined access to donated funds and to provide principally on-line services to assist sporting organisations to implement contemporary fundraising practices.

 Since 1 July 2015 ASF is no longer in receipt of Government funding, and so retains 5%-6% of the donations to assist in meeting its operating costs and contributing to service provision.
 This means that 94-95% of donated monies are now granted out to projects, as opposed to 100% prior to July 2015.
+According to the ASF 2020-21 Annual Report over \$50.9m was sourced by sport as donations of which \$2.56m was retained by the ASF.

-The ASF promotes the fact that donation support through the ASF has increased in recent years and that this is a positive outcome.
+The ASF promotes the fact that donation support through the ASF has increased in recent years and that this is certainly a positive outcome.
 Currently the ASF is the sole mechanism for processing, approving and receipting DGR donations made to sport.
+The ASF reports that in 2020-21 around 2,400 'partner organisations' accessed its services representing less than 4% of the 70,000 community sporting clubs and organisations.